zubinchopra/portaldocs/portal-sdk/generated/top-extensions-parts.md

 }
 ```

-<a name="intrinsic-parts-improving-part-performance-calling-from-oninputsset"></a>
+<a name="parts-revealing-part-content-calling-from-oninputsset"></a>
 ### Calling from onInputsSet

- Calling the `onInputsSet` method to return a promise behaves consistently, whether or not the part makes use of the  `container.revealContent()` method.
-Consequently, the  `container.revealContent()`method can optimize the behavior of the part that is being developed.
+The `onInputsSet` method behaves consistently when returning a promise , whether or not the part uses the `container.revealContent()` method.
+Consequently, the `container.revealContent()` method can optimize the behavior of the part that is being developed.
 There are two methodologies that are used to call the `container.revealContent()` method.

-It is common to call the  `container.revealContent()` method after some essential, fast-loading data is loaded, as in the following example.
+Typically, the `container.revealContent()` method is called after  essential, fast-loading data is loaded, as in the following example.

 ```ts
 public onInputsSet(inputs: MyPartInputs): Promise {